cinaq/cinaq-website/content/posts/book-you-have-built-a-mendix-app-now-what.md

 ## Storyline

 The book follows the fictional story of Steven Cheng, a jack-of-all-trades architect at CINAQ enterprise with a strong sense of ownership.
 Steven's journey with Mendix started when he learned about the platform in 2020 via a LinkedIn-promoted advertisement.

+Fast forwarded 1 year, CINAQ is powered by hundreds microservices with significant of them built with Mendix.
+The business is thriving, innovating and staying ahead of the competition.

 > Interested to know how the story unfolds?
 Follow my social media channels at the bottom of this page.